brandon-edwards/OpenFederatedLearning/docs/index.rst

 .. # Licensed subject to the terms of the separately executed evaluation license agreement between Intel Corporation and you.

-..
-FLedge documentation master file, created by sphinx-quickstart on Thu Oct 24 15:07:19 2019.
+.. openfl documentation master file, created by sphinx-quickstart on Thu Oct 24 15:07:19 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.